 Norfolk opened the battle, leading the royal vanguard down the hill.
 Oxford, an experienced general, who commanded the Tudor army, skirted the hill with his men, unsure as yet of the intentions of the Stanleys.
 The Stanleys themselves, directed by the precarious position of Lord Strange, still made no move, but remained stationary, hovering in their menacing positions at both flanks of the battle, adding to the atmosphere of suspicion.

 Oxford was heavily outnumbered and issued orders that his men were not to advance over ten feet from their standards.
 He had learned much from his disastrous experience at Barnet and feared he might lose command of his soldiers.
 He closed in, forming a wedge formation.
 Norfolk was killed in the fighting and his son the Earl of Surrey captured.

 The eyes of the commanders remained on the looming and foreboding presence of the Stanleys, who still made no move.
-The air must have been thick with thoughts of treachery and self preservation.
+The air must have been thick with thoughts of treachery and self-preservation.
 Northumberland, not having gained the power in the north he had expected from Richard, also made no move, but continued to watch the Stanleys, desiring that whatever the outcome of the battle, he, Northumberland, would be on the winning side.
 Richard was brought the ominous news of Norfolk's death and must have been in total despair and rage at the treachery surrounding him.

 Sighting Tudor's dragon standard, the King 'all inflamed with ire', after taking a drink from a spring later known as 'Dickon's Well', charged suicidally with his household straight for the person of Henry Tudor.
 It was both an impulsive and magnificently courageous gesture, if he could have just reached the Tudor, the issue would have been settled outright.
-Many of the Henry's supporters were killed in the headlong charge, including his standard bearer, Sir William Brandon.
+Many of Henry's supporters were killed in the headlong charge, including his standard-bearer, Sir William Brandon.
 Watching and waiting for his moment, Stanley saw that now was the time to bring in his troops.
 Richard, although urged to flee, valiantly refused, insisting he would remain King of England or die in battle.